 Coal Authority will be consulted on all planning applications in these areas.
-Community Infrastructure Levy A levy allowing local authorities to raise funds from owners or developers of land undertaking new building projects in their area.
+Community Infrastructure Levy A levy allowing local authorities to raise funds from owners , or developers of land undertaking new building projects in their area.
 Development Management The management or control of development proposals through the planning system.
 Development Plan Comprises of Development Plan Documents (DPD) which form the legal basis for all future planning decisions in the district.
 Development Plan Document Documents prepared by the local planning authority (DPD) (including the Local Plan) setting out the main spatial planning strategy, policies and proposals for the area.
 These documents will be statutory documents and subject to an independent examination by an inspector.
 DPDs must be consistent with and have regard to national planning policy.
 Duty to Cooperate Introduced by the Localism Act 2011.
 It places a legal duty on all local planning authorities to engage constructively, actively and on an ongoing basis with certain specified bodies to maximize the effectiveness of Local Plan preparation relating to strategic cross boundary issues.
 Edge of Centre For retail purposes, a location that is well connected and up to 300 metres of the primary shopping area.
 For all other main town and local centers uses, a location within 300m of a town centre boundary.
 For office development, this includes locations outside the town centre but within 500 metres of a public transport interchange.
 In determining whether a site falls within the definition of edge of centre, account should be taken of local circumstances.
 Employment Land Availability An assessment of employment land potential within North Assessment (ELAA) West Leicestershire.
-Examination An independent assessment of a Local Plan held by a LAMINICON Planning Inspector.
+Assessment (LLAA) West Leicestersinie.
+Examination An independent assessment of a Local Plan held by a Planning Inspector.
 The purpose of the Examination is to consider if the development plan is sound and is an opportunity for interested parties to put forward their views.
 The majority of representations made at Examination will usually be 'written representations'.
-Examination will adulity be written representations.
-However in some instances a Planning Inspector may İ However, in some instances a Planning Inspector may allow representations to be examined by way of oral
+However, in some instances a Planning Inspector may allow representations to be examined by way of oral hearings, for example round table discussions, informal hearing sessions and formal hearing sessions.